-Now well into his third decade in afternoon drive, Mike Francesa has firmly established himself as the most successful sports talk host in the history of radio.
-For 19 years, Mike teamed with Christopher Russo on the iconic “Mike and the Mad Dog” program.
-“Mike and the Mad Dog” was widely recognized as the most celebrated sports radio program ever.
-As the cornerstone of WFAN’s all-sports format, they revolutionized an industry.
+Now well into his third decade in afternoon drive, Mike Francesa has firmly established himself as the most celebrated and successful sports talk show host in the history of radio.

 Mike captured the Marconi Award as “Major Market Personality” in 2000 and again in 2012.
-He joined a very select list of multiple Marconi winners and was the first sportscaster to ever earn radio’s biggest honor more than once.
+He joined a very select list of multiple Marconi Award winners and was the first sportscaster to ever earn radio’s biggest honor more than once.

-It was recently announced that Francesa has agreed to a long-term contract extension with WFAN.
+It was recently announced that Francesa has agreed to a long term contract extension with WFAN.
 “Mike has earned his place in radio history as a great broadcaster and we’re thrilled to continue our relationship with sports radio’s most celebrated host,” stated CBS Radio President and CEO Dan Mason.